Furqan3/Furqan3/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I a passionate computer engineering student with a keen interest in software development, machine learning and embedded systems.
+<p align="left">I a passionate computer engineering student with a keen interest in Software Development, Machine Learning and Block Chain.

 ## About Me </p>